martinapons/martinapons.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-I’m a third year PhD Candidate in Economics at the University of Bern.
-My research interests are in panel data econometrics.
+I’m a third-year Ph.D.
+Candidate in Economics at the University of Bern.
+My research interests are in quantile methods and panel data econometrics.

 ## Work in Progress
 ### <a href="/files/MD.pdf" download>Minimum Distance Estimation of Quantile Panel Data Models</a> (with Blaise Melly)
+### Quantile on Quantiles
+### The Apple Does Not Fall Far From the Tree: Intergenerational Persistence of Dietary Habits (with Frederic Kluser)

 ## Publications